RoboJackets/mjackets-api/docs/contributing/api_development.rst

 When writing your comments, write for your audience: the next contributor who will need to understand your code.
 Be generous — the next one may be you!

-For automatically generating api documentation, it is important that Doxygen Javadoc-style formatting is used when writing comments for functions and classes.
+For automatically generating api documentation as well as for coverage checks, it is important that Doxygen Javadoc-style formatting is used when writing comments for functions and classes.

 File Comments